bocce-garden/bocce-garden/content/about.md

 title: About
 permalink: /about/
 date:   2022-10-24 19:02:00 -0700
-menu:
-  main:
-    name: "About"
-    weight: 3
-    url: "about"
 ---

 People have been throwing things around and calling themselves the winner for a few thousand years.